mamcer/execution-engine/README.md

 ## Description

 In different side projects I ended implementing and executing different little 'tasks', for example with ISO Finder.
-At that moment it sounds like a good idea to generalize it in some kind of reusable task manager engine.
-I invest some hours, was fun but it ended adding little real value.
+At that moment it sounded like a good idea to generalize it in some kind of reusable task manager engine.
+I invested some hours, was fun but it ended adding little real value.

 ## Screenshot